imalam64/MERNToDo/README.md

-Saw jobs that were asking for experience with GraphQL.
-I had no clue what it was, so I decided to create this app as practice.
+**This simple To-Do List will integrate Node, Express, React, Redux, and MongoDB**

-**This simple To-Do List will integrate Node, Express, React, MongoDB and GraphQL**
+This application is being made following an example tutorial by Brad Traversy's "Learn The MERN Stack" on YouTube.